A Systematic Study of Large Language Models for Task and Motion Planning With PDDLStream: Related Work

 \subsection{Large Models for Planning}

 Other efforts have used large models as decision makers.
-SayCan, an early approach, uses an LLM to propose actions and scores them in terms of likelihood of success~\cite{ahn2022can}.
-Numerous extensions to SayCan have been proposed~\cite{chen2023open,driess2023palme,black2024pi05}, including methods explicitly inspired by TAMP~\cite{curtis2024trust,shcherba2025meta}.
-However, such efforts have not directly compared LLM-based planners and engineered planners, hindering our understanding of their relative capabilities.
-The broader planning community has compared LLM- and PDDL-based planners, finding that while LLMs struggle to plan on their own, verifying their outputs by a domain model in a loop (LLM-Modulo) is more effective~\cite{kambhampati2024llms}.
-We construct multiple variants of LLM-Modulo approaches and compare them to engineered solutions for their ability to solve TAMP problems.
+SayCan uses an LLM to propose actions and ranks them by combined likelihood of usefulness and success~\cite{ahn2022can}.
+Various extensions have been proposed~\cite{chen2023open,driess2023palme,black2024pi05}, including TAMP-inspired variants~\cite{curtis2024trust,shcherba2025meta}.
+However, these works do not compare engineered and LLM-based planners.
+On the other hand, the planning community has compared LLM- and PDDL-based planners, finding that verifying the outputs of an LLM planner by a domain model in a loop (LLM-Modulo) is an effective strategy~\cite{kambhampati2024llms}.
+Here, we construct LLM-Modulo TAMP approaches and compare them to engineered systems.

 Other works have used large models to build abstractions for robot planning.
 Liu et al.\ build PDDL problem definitions given a PDDL domain~\cite{liu2023llm}, while Athalye et al.\ discover predicate-level state abstractions for robot planning~\cite{athalye2024pixels}.
-Building abstractions is orthogonal to planning over abstractions; we encourage work that studies their relative merits.
+Our evaluation uses an LLM to generate PDDLStream abstractions and assesses the correctness of the resulting plans.